Business transfers: Don't underestimate the importance of human capital!

 The right support can help you succeed

-Before any transaction, it's a good idea to pay attention to how business processes are managed, how well the business is performing and what the work environment is like.
+Before any transaction, ''It's a good idea to pay attention to how business processes are managed, how well the business is performing and what the work environment is like.''
 But perception, judgment and unconscious bias often come into play during human capital assessments.
 To reduce your risk of making a mistake, consider reaching out to human resource advisors, business managers and organizational development professionals for support.
 They'll base their evaluations on rational, objective criteria to help you make the best possible decision.

 Questions to ask the seller and key resources